Valid777/solutions_repo/docs/1 Physics/6 Statistics/Problem_2.md

 1. **Markdown Document:**

     - Clear explanations of the methods and their corresponding formulas.
     - A detailed discussion of the theoretical foundations and simulation results.

 2. **Python Scripts or Jupyter Notebooks Implementing the Simulations:**

     - Code for the circle-based Monte Carlo method.
     - Code for the Buffon’s Needle method.

 3. **Graphical Outputs:**

     - Scatter plots displaying random points for the circle-based method, with points inside and outside the circle clearly distinguished.
     - Visualizations illustrating needle positions relative to parallel lines for Buffon’s Needle.

 4. **Analysis:**

-   - Tables or graphs depicting the convergence of the estimated \(\pi\) value as a function of the number of iterations for both methods.
+    - Tables or graphs depicting the convergence of the estimated $\pi$ value as a function of the number of iterations for both methods.
     - A comparison of the two methods, evaluating their accuracy and computational efficiency.

 ## Hints and Resources
 - Use Python libraries such as NumPy for random number generation and Matplotlib for visualizations.